bmhenry/portfolio-next/content/blog/engineering-ai-q1-2025.md

 ### Cline In Summary

-Overall, while Copilot feels more fluid to use, Cline saves me more time.
+Overall, while Copilot feels more natural to use and leaves me at the helm (thus, I enjoy it more), Cline saves me more time.
 I use it to one-shot Python scripts which handle CloudFlare DNS for me, or to add new features to my existing Rust apps, or modify this Next JS website. _Far more often than not_, Cline saves me a ton of time: I get to finish more work in a shorter amount of time, offload boring work to AI, and pursue more loose threads that I find interesting.

 Sometimes, it'll run through 20 API calls only to forget what the original task is.
 I've watched it modify code in ways that definitely doesn't make sense.
 But, like I said up top: in these less common failures, you can just do a `git reset` or restore files using the "checkpoints" built into Cline, and then try again or just do it yourself.